Sign In

 Our herd lives full-time at the ranch in the high desert of Cochise County, Arizona — ten minutes from the town of Elfrida, at the base of the Swisshelm Mountains.
 They’re not rotated in from an outside barn for sessions.
 They know the rhythm of the property, the staff, and the clients who come through it.

 Every horse in our program has a specific temperament and a specific therapeutic role.
-Some do groundwork only.
+Some do equine-assisted psychotherapy only.
 Some carry clients under saddle.
-Some are the herd’s anchor — the one who settles everyone else.
-Tap any of them below to read their story.
+And some do both.

 Built for the populations talk-therapy keeps missing.